-Getting the movement worked on
+Servicing the movement

-Clocks need to be oiled after 10 years or so.
+Clocks need to have fresh oil after 10 years or so.
 Then, after 20 or 30 years, a full break down of the movement is necessary.
 This is all well and good and can be done with the old movement.
-The movement will run for another 5 or 15 years with no issues but then it will be time to do it again.

 Replacing with a new clock movement

-If the movement is still in production, it is far better to just get the new one.
-Mass production makes the movement so affordable it will cost a fraction of the price of the repair work.
-The movement will be the same one but brand new and ready to run 30 years without much complaint.
-There is absolutely no way to repair an old movement so that it is better than new.
-Even the best clockmaker using the best equipment cannot make the movement better than a new one.
+The new clock movement will be the same one but brand new and ready to run 30 years without much complaint.
+There is absolutely no way to repair an old clock movement so that it is better than new.

-A new one is a factory fresh restart.
-The clock will be like it was originally when it was purchased from the store.
-The new movement will be made by the same people, with the same machines, and the movement is the same.
 It is not a close replica or made somewhere else besides Germany.
 It is the same movement.
 Not a knock off or replica.
-So wouldn't it make sense to get the new one instead of chasing the old?
-The choice is clear and obvious.
-The new movement will cost a fraction of the price and the clock is up and running in no time.
+So wouldn't it make sense to get the new clock movement instead of chasing the old?

-If a unit is no longer in production and not available new, then a repair is most likely your only option.
-However we will try to convert it to a new unit that is close and easy to adapt.
-If it is not an easy one to adapt, or would take too much case work, then the best solution is to get it worked on.
+If a new clock movement is not possible, then a repair is most likely the only option.
+However we will try to convert it to a new clock movement that is close and easy to adapt.

-Clockworks.com = The best repair service
+Clockworks = The best repair service

-We would love to do the overhaul here at clockworks.com and we do the best job.
+We would love to do the clock movement overhaul here at Clockworks and we do the best job.
 There are two ways to fix clocks; the easy way and the hard way.
-We only do it the hard way with no short cuts.
-It is even more important for us to do your repair than another company because we do not go to your house.
-There is no one being intrusive in your home and possibly damaging your clock case.
+We only repair clock movements the hard way with no short cuts.

-The movement itself is the only item that gets sent to us.
+The clock movement itself is the only item that gets sent to us.
 No components need to be sent since we have everything else here such as weights, dials and pendulums.
-It is a great advantage to have clockworks.com work on your movement for this fact alone.
-A clock supply depot such as us does not need to wait for parts.
-We possess everything we could possibly need to complete a thorough, professional clock repair right here.
+It is a great advantage to have Clockworks work on your clock movement for this fact alone.

 The new movement

 New clock movement benefits usually do indeed outweigh the repair option.
-The movement will already come lubricated with clock oil so there is no need to oil it.
-The clock comes with cables and pulleys, or chains, the leader, and suspension spring.
-This is everything that comes out when you remove the two screws that are under the movement, besides the dial and weights.
+The movement will already have lubrication with clock oil so there is no need to oil it.

-Once you get the hands and the clock dial out of the way (instructions included) it's only a matter of removing the two screws from underneath.
-The new movement can be swapped out by an experienced person in 10 or 15 minutes.
-An inexperienced person will take longer, but the point is that it isn't hard to do.
-There are some instances where a clock case was made in an annoying way that makes it more difficult, but for mass produced clocks this is not the situation.
-This more related to a few individual clockmakers who may have designed the case to make it more tricky to get the movement in or out.
+There are some instances where a clock case was made in an annoying way that makes it more difficult, but for clock movements that were in a mass production this is not the situation.
+This relates more to a few individual clockmakers who's design of the case makes it more tricky to get the new clock movement in or out.

-A new clock movement is typically less than half the cost of an overhaul.
 It will also be on its way to the customer instantly instead of months later.
 A new clock movement will last the longest of any other choice.